smafira-bf3r/smafira-st/index.md

 ## Annotation tasks

 We will release the list of PMIDs, i.e., the reference articles.
-The participants will be free to pick any of the reference articles from any of the topics and perform annotation for the top 10 articles.
+The participants will be free to pick any of the reference articles from any of the topics and perform annotation for the top 20 articles.
-A valid submission to the shared task should consist of the annotation of all articles in the top 10 for a particular reference article.
+A valid submission to the shared task should consist of the annotation of all articles in the top 20 for a particular reference article.
 The participants can submit annotations for as many reference articles as they wish.
-The eannotation can be carried out manually or automatically.
+The annotation can be carried out manually or automatically.

-For each of them, we will consider two types of evaluation:
+We will release two batches of reference articles:

-- annotations of reference articles for a pre-selected list of five topics, in order to allow a better computation of an inter-annotation agreement; and
+- batch1: reference articles from a pre-selected list of five topics, in order to allow a better computation of an inter-annotation agreement; and
-- annotation of reference articles for any of the topics.
+- batch2: reference articles from the remaining topics.

-After the annotation, the participants should submit the session URL or the annotations to the organizers, either by e-mail or using a submission system (still to be decided).
+By the respective deadline, the participants should submit the session URL or the annotations to the organizers, either by e-mail or using a submission system (still to be decided).

 ### Manual annotation task

+Please follow the procedure below:

+1. Enter the PMID of one reference article into the SMAFIRA tool (search page).
+2. Click on the button "Search for PUBMED similar articles" and the title of the article will be shown for confirmation.
+Confirm it by clicking on the green button.
-The participant should enter the PMID into the SMAFIRA tool and validate the top 10 articles from the list (as ordered by the "SMAFIRA Rank", the default ranking).
+3. After some second a list of results is shown.
+Participants should validate the top 20 articles from the list (as ordered by the "SMAFIRA Rank", the default ranking).
-By clicking on one PMID of the list, the tool opens a comparison page between the reference article (on the left) and the clicked article (on the right).
+4. By clicking on one PMID of the list, the tool opens a comparison page between the reference article (on the left) and the clicked article (on the right).
-The participant should carefully read both abstract and assess the similarity of their research goal.
+5. The participant should carefully read both abstract and assess the similarity of their research goal.
-The annotation consist of simply clicking on one of one of the option at the top of the page: green thumb up (similar), thumb up/down (uncertain), or thump down (not similar).
+6. The annotation consist of simply clicking on one of one of the option at the top of the page: green thumb up (similar), thumb up/down (uncertain), or thump down (not similar).
-It is possible to go back to the list of results at any time and navigate between the articles using the next/previous arrows, both found at the top of the page.
+7. It is possible to go back to the list of results at any time and navigate between the articles using the next/previous arrows, both found at the top of the page.
-The annotation can be exported using the "export feedback" button on the top right side of the page for the list of results.
+8. Export the annotations by clicking on the button "export feedback" on the top right side of the page for the list of results.

 ### Automatic annotation task

-The participant should enter the PMID into the SMAFIRA tool and validate the top 10 articles from the list (as ordered by the "SMAFIRA Rank", the default ranking).
+Please follow the steps 1.3 above and then step 8 for exporting the list of PMIDs.
-Subsequently, they can automatically annotate the articles using the system(s) they choose or developed for this aim.
+Subsequently, automatically annotate the top 20 articles using the system(s) they choose or developed for this aim.
+Please note that the text of the abstarcts are not included in the exported file and should be downloaded from Pubmed using the [API](https://pmc.ncbi.nlm.nih.gov/tools/developers/).

 ## Teams and participants